hackersanddesigners/WifiZineThrowie_ScavengerHunt/README.md

 This is 1-day workshop where we will make a scavenger hunt by creating wearable wifi networks to hide digital clues about hidden treasures inside the old shipwharf/warehouse at NDSM in Amsterdam Nooord.

-In this workshop, young participants will learn to design a scavenger hunt and how to make a mini websites using HTML.
+During the day, young participants will learn to design a scavenger hunt and how to make a mini websites using HTML.
 The grown-up participants will learn how to build the HTML website (with some CSS and Javascript) and learn to program wearable wifi modules we will use to create the digital scavenger hunt.

+*Note: the technical instructions in this document are biased towards MacOS operating systems, but we've included instructions for windows and linux as much as possible.
+Contributions specific to these operating systems are very welcome!*

 ## Table of contents with short links